Vladislav-Antipin/Project_LU2SV483/README.md

 ![](Output_Files/Alignment_score_plot_by_position.png)

-Based on aligned sequences, a dissimilarity matrix was computed and represented as a heatmap (sequences in a random order):
+Based on aligned sequences, a dissimilarity matrix was computed and represented as a heatmap (sequences are unordered, but grouped by species):

 ![](Output_Files/Heatmap_for_unordered_sequences.png)